plone/volto/docs/source/blocks/settings.md

     security: {
       addPermission: [], // Future proof (not implemented yet) add user permission role(s)
       view: [], // Future proof (not implemented yet) view user role(s) },
+    blockHasValue: (data) => { // A function that returns whether a given block data object represents a block that has a value which is not null or undefined return blockDataIsNotNull(data) && blockDataIsNotUndefined(data);
+    },
   },
 };